History & Impact

 rcarty@ithaca.edu

-Ryan is a sophomore Emerging Media Major and Intern of Project Look Sharp from Bronx, NY.
+Ryan is a Junior Emerging Media Major and Intern of Project Look Sharp from Bronx, NY.
 He has a minor in Animation and a passion for 3D creation and Motion Graphics.
 At Project Look Sharp, Ryan digitizes, edits, and captions videos, creates and edits handouts and updates the Project Look Sharp website.
 His passions include biking, card games, and Caribbean cooking.

 Media Literacy Education Maven